 Candy the Walnuts

 Place a small non-stick pan over medium heat.
-Add sugar and 2 Tbsp. water to hot pan and stir until dissolved.
+Add sugar and 2 Tbsp. water to hot pan and stir constantly until dissolved.

 Add walnuts and stir constantly until water has evaporated and walnuts are shiny and sticky, 2-3 minutes.